My Girl (The Temptations song): Reception

-"My Girl" climbed to the top of the U.S. pop charts on March 6, 1965, after its Christmas time 1964 release, making it the Temptations' first number 1 hit.
-The single was also the first number 1 hit on the reinstated Billboard R&B Singles chart, which had gone on a 15-month hiatus from 1963 to 1965.
-The single also gave the Gordy label its first number 1 on the Hot 100.
+"My Girl" climbed to the top of the US pop charts on March 6, 1965, after its Christmas time 1964 release, making it the Temptations' first number-one hit.
+The single was also the first number-one hit on the reinstated Billboard R&B Singles chart, which had gone on a 15-month hiatus from 1963 to 1965.
+The single also gave the Gordy label its first number one on the Hot 100.

 Over time, "My Girl", with its signature introduction and unrestrained expression of joy, became one of Motown's best-known and most successful singles.
 "My Girl" was inducted into the Grammy Hall of Fame in 1998.

-Cash Box described the single as "a pulsating, shuffle-wobble ballad" performed "in very tempting style" and with a "striking arrangement".
+Cash Box magazine described the single as "a pulsating, shuffle-wobble ballad" performed "in very tempting style" and with a "striking arrangement".
 Record World said, "Teens won't be able to resist Temptations' new one, which is a sweet and slow tribute to a teen angel."
 In 2004, "My Girl" was ranked number 88 on Rolling Stones list of "The 500 Greatest Songs of All Time".
 The song was re-ranked and moved to number 43 in the 2021 edition.

 The song gained prominence in the baseball world during the 2024 Major League Baseball season when New York Mets shortstop Francisco Lindor used "My Girl" as his walk-up song.
 During the postseason, Mets fans, during home games at Citi Field, serenaded Lindor during his at bats by singing the first few lines of the song.
 Before Game 5 of the 2024 National League Championship Series on October 18, the Temptations performed the song live at Citi Field.
 On February 25, 2025, Lindor announced that he would use the song again for the 2025 MLB season.